Schools for Aspiring ATV Technicians: How to Choose

 How to Select an ATV Technician School

-Most relevant academic programs include ATV repair alongside courses in a variety of personal, small-engine vehicles like motorcycles, snowmobiles and watercrafts, offering repair courses for all of these vehicles.
+Most relevant academic programs include ATVs alongside a variety of personal, small-engine vehicles like motorcycles, snowmobiles and watercrafts, offering repair courses for all of these vehicles.
 Some programs also provide preparation for specific certifications and examinations in the industry, such as the Arctic Cat technician certifications.

 Due to the hands-on nature of repair and maintenance training, distance education programs are typically difficult to find.
 However, schools that offer courses at night or on the weekends might work better for personally or professionally obligated individuals.

 Some programs are designed as further specialization for individuals with experience in repairing auto technology or outdoor power equipment.
 Other programs train aspiring ATV technicians with no prior experience.
 Because admissions may be based on this distinction, students should review the prerequisite requirements of prospective programs prior to enrollment to ensure the program meets their needs.

 ATV Technician Program Overviews

 Diploma in Small Engine Technology

 Diploma programs in small engine technology can be completed in 1-2 years, depending on the variety of coursework and the extent of hands-on experiences provided.
 Students commonly focus on repair and maintenance techniques for a variety of vehicles, including marine vehicles, snowmobiles, motorcycles and ATVs.
 Internship opportunities may be available.
 Courses focus on the following systems:

 Certificate in Power Sports Technology

 Certificate programs in power sports technology can be completed in one semester or one year and commonly include repair and maintenance techniques applicable to snowmobiles, motorcycles, watercrafts and ATVs.
 Courses in the various systems are combined with training in basic maintenance and repair.
 Courses cover: